espruino/BangleApps/apps/thering/README.md

 # The Ring

-  *A proof of concept ring guage clock using images, acts as a tutorial piece for discussion*
+  *A proof of concept clock with large ring guage for steps using images, acts as a tutorial piece for discussion*

 Written by: [Hugh Barney](https://github.com/hughbarney) For support